 This game provides examples of:

 - Aborted Arc: This game was meant to kickstart the spiritual successor series of the Modern Warfare trilogy in tone and gameplay.
-However, the game ended up selling way less than Call of Duty: Black Ops II and its reception was mixed at best, with its online player population being only the half that of Black Ops II, prompting Infinity Ward to follow on with a quasi-successor to Call of Duty: Advanced Warfare and Call of Duty: Black Ops III and another sub-series kickstart: Call Of Duty Infinite Warfare.
-Leaving players of this game with an incomplete story and Sudden Downer Ending with no follow up.
+However, the game ended up selling way less than Call of Duty: Black Ops II and its reception was mixed at best, with its online player population being only the half that of Black Ops II, prompting Infinity Ward's next game, Call of Duty: Infinite Warfare, to lean more heavily on science fiction.
+Consequently, players of this game were left with with an incomplete story and Sudden Downer Ending with no follow up.

-- Action Girl: Female soldiers are playable for the first time in multiplayer, not counting Nazi Zombies.
+- Action Girl: Female soldiers are playable for the first time in multiplayer, not counting Call of Duty: Zombies.
 A female astronaut named Kyra Mosley also briefly serves as your combat partner in the prologue mission.
 After the prologue, though, there are no notable female characters in the story.

 - After the End: The game takes place in an America with its power shattered by ROG strikes.

 - Alien Invasion: Due to the popularity of the "Zombies" gameplay mode in the Treyarch-made Call of Duty games, Infinity Ward has included a new multiplayer mode in Ghosts titled "Extinction" where teams of players must defend an area against waves of attacking aliens.